max-cmoa/browsersync-reload-browser-test/README.md

   * **.gitignore file** contains directories and files that will not be commited/saved to Github.

-  * **functions.php file** contains functions for WordPress to enqueue main.css and main.js files.
+  * **functions.php file (semi-required to use css and js for theme functionality)** contains functions for WordPress to use **enqueue** the main.css and main.js files.
+This file is also known as the theme functions file and is a template used by WordPress themes.

   * **index.php file (required file)** is a fallback template required in the root directory of every theme for a theme to be valid.
 WordPress will use index.php if no other appropriate template is found.
 The idea of this project is not to rely on the confusing <ins>[hell that is the WordPress template rendering hierarchy](https://wphierarchy.com)</ins>.
 Rather you should create your own template files in the appropriate template directory to organize your file hierarchy.
 Hunting for a file is hard enough, so you should never have templates outside of the template directory.